-What are your plans for 2019?
-The end of the year is near, and the task of developing new strategies can be nerve wrecking.
+What are your business goals for 2020?
+The end of the year is near, and the task of developing new strategies and business goals can be nerve wracking.
 Though only a mere five and a half weeks remain, you have time to create a roadmap to improve processes throughout multiple areas of your business.

 Depending on your business needs, your list can include retaining top talent, improving HR strategies or upgrading technology.
 In most cases, organizations plan for the following year 12 months in advance.
 As new information is discovered, action plans can be changed throughout the year.

 In your first meeting with executives and management, use these helpful tips as a reference for your discussion.

 The idea of holding onto old technology or equipment might save you money, but it can end up costing you more money in the long-run.
 If your employees are wasting time trying to fix issues with an outdated printer or using old software that doesn’t match up to your current business needs, it is time to upgrade.

 Do you lack resources?
 Speak with a lender or your local bank about competitive rates for a small business loan or a line of credit.
 Here is a list of equipment and technology to consider:

 - Business signs

 The age of consumers in the United States is rapidly changing.
 One way for your products and services to get into the hands of new audiences is through effective research.